 Push notifications are your greatest source of power when it comes to communicating effectively with your clients.

-You can send push messages directly to everyone with your app.
-They don't even need to open it to see your message.
+You can send push notifications directly to everyone who's subscribed on your app or website.
 You get their eyes on exactly what you want, when you want.
 Without paying a penny.
 How amazing is that?

 You have so much unbridled potential you almost have to rein it in...
 Here are some best practices for sending push notifications without being too pushy.